BBGKY Hierarchy and Generalised Hydrodynamics

 In order to fully make contact with GHD, the thermodynamic limit of the expectation values of $n(k,x)$ and ${j}_n(k,x)$ in an energy eigenstate should match the known formulae for Thermodynamic Bethe ansatz (TBA) integrable models.
 Namely, at order $m$ in perturbation theory one should have

-where $\rho(k)$ is the quasi-particle density in momentum space and $v(k)$ is the group velocity of stable particle and hole excitations around the energy eigenstate.
+where $\rho(k)$ is the quasi-particle density in momentum space and $v(k)$ is the group velocity of stable particle and hole excitations around the energy eigenstate~\footnote{$x|_m$ indicates that $x$ is truncated at order $m$ in $V$}.
 For a given state both these quantities depend non-trivially on the two body interactions characterising the integrable model~\cite{bertini2016transport, castro2016emergent, borsi2021current, cubero2021form}.
 More precisely, they are determined by two integral equations involving the two-particle ``scattering phase shifts"~\cite{takahashi1999thermodynamics}.
 Upon assuming local equilibration~\cite{alba2021generalizedhydrodynamic}, the relations \eqref{eq:root} and \eqref{eq:currentroot} allow one to go from the operatorial continuity equation \eqref{ghdeq} to the GHD equation~\eqref{ghd}.

 One can verify that for ${m=1}$ Eqs.~\eqref{eq:root} and \eqref{eq:currentroot} are fulfilled for any potential.
 Namely, using $\braket{\psi^\dag_p \psi^{\phantom{\dag}}_q}\equiv\delta_{p,q}\vartheta(q)$ and $\braket{\psi^\dag_p \psi^{{\dag}}_q}=0$, we find at first order~\cite{Note4}